crystal-ball/componentry/docs/CONTRIBUTING.md

   truthy values to determine which mode to use
   - darkScheme: `window.matchMedia('(prefers-color-scheme: dark)')`
   - lightScheme: `window.matchMedia('(prefers-color-scheme: light)')`
+- Add support for theming with an `$enable-themes` flag.
+Ideally theme colors would be css variables, but that would also mean the color calculations need to be replaced (which is probably fine)

 <!-- Links -->
 <!-- prettier-ignore-start -->